gemeofficial/geme-build-public/README.md

 # geme-build-public

-The static build of GEME.bio
+The static build of GEME.bio.